What is perimenopause?

 - Lose weight if indicated.
 Weight loss reduces hot flashes and night sweats and improves your energy level.

-- Family history of early menopause.
+- A family history of early menopause.

-- Past cancer treatment.
+- A history of cancer treatment.

 How can I reduce my risk of perimenopause complications?